BachelorFull timeInternational Environment and Development Studies

 Graduates may find employment in a wide range of national and international institutions, including government agencies and non-governmental development organizations.
 The program provides a sound basis for further studies within: Development Studies, Environmental Studies, International Relations, Resource Management, or Ecology.

-Leo Alfredo Ruiz Montes - Managing and Analyzing Environmental and Social Risks
+Leo Alfredo Ruiz Montes - Managing and analyzing environmental and social risks in the banking sector

-Oyun-Erdene - Supporting Education and TVET as a Gender Expert
+Oyun-Erdene - Supporting education as a Gender Expert

 Marte Vestvik - Finding solutions for sustainable waste management